Last updated on: September 11th, 2024

 States That Pay Sports Betting Integrity Fees

-Currently, only Tennessee and Illinois have mandated sportsbooks to pay integrity fees to major leagues.
+No states passed a law requiring sportsbooks to pay integrity fees.
+But, Tennessee and Illinois are the closest, as they mandated sportsbooks to pay data fees on live betting odds.
 Other states have not pushed legislation for sports betting integrity fees and major leagues have been focusing more on curating deals with sportsbooks than pushing integrity fees.
 In support of integrity fees for legal NBA sportsbooks online, the NBA still has focused on the fan engagement side of sports betting rather than integrity fees.
 As more regulated sports betting states join in on the gambling markets, the conversation surrounding integrity fees will continue.
 For now, however, no other state has focused on the integrity fees side of things.

 Why Integrity Fees Are Good